taosdata/TDengine/docs/en/07-develop/01-connect/index.md

 1. For a Native connection, the client driver taosc and the server TDengine version must be compatible.
 2. For a REST connection, users do not need to install the client driver taosc, providing the advantage of cross-platform ease of use.
 However, functions such as data subscription and binary data types are not available.
 Additionally, compared to Native and Websocket connections, a REST connection has the worst performance.
 3. For a Websocket connection, users also do not need to install the client driver taosc.
-However, compared to a Native connection, the performance is reduced by about 30%.
 4. To connect to a cloud service instance, you need to use the REST connection or Websocket connection.

 Normally we recommend using **Websocket connection**.